rcedgar/simple_paired_read_simulator/README.md

 A very simple paired read simulator using stand-alone python2, i.e. no third-party modules.

-"Mutates" template sequence(s) from a FASTA file, introducing substitions only.
+"Mutates" template sequence(s) from a FASTA file, introducing substitutions only.
+These mutations could be a simple model of sequencing error and/or variants in the target sequence.

 Sequences are selected with the input with uniform probability (i.e., not weighted by length).